SumiSastri/dev-blogs/docs/github-repo-management/part2-creating-updating-merging-branches.md

 It does benefit you greatly to understand the structure around which Git is built and how it tracks version changes.

-## GitHeads and the Merkle Tree
+## GitHeads and the Merkle tree

-A basic concept to get right is, that all commits in a Git branch are part of a Merkle Tree.
+A basic concept to get right is, that all commits in a Git branch are part of a Merkle tree.

 At the top or the head of the Merkle tree is the trunk or main branch (this branch was formerly called the master branch).
 The head of the main or original branch and is also known as the origin head.

-From the main branch - or the trunk of the Merkle Tree - other branches are created.
+From the main branch - or the trunk of the Merkle tree - other branches are created.
 Each branch that is created now has its own head of the branch or branch head.

 Sub-branches created from these secondary branches then have their own branch heads.